 Alpha Sigma Tau’s National Philanthropy is the Women’s Wellness Initiative.
 The Initiative empowers Alpha Sigma Tau members to improve women’s wellness through service activities and projects.

-Through the Initiative, we have an established relationship with the national nonprofit Dress for Success, which members can engage to impact women’s wellness in their communities.
-We are also building similar relationships with other networked nonprofits committed to this purpose.
+Through the Initiative, we have established relationships with Dress for Success and Girls Who Code, which members can engage to impact women’s wellness in their communities.
+We are continuously working to add to our list of National Service Partners with other networked nonprofits committed to this purpose.

 Our members have spoken loudly – they want more opportunities for community service and philanthropy that are relevant to Alpha Sigma Tau’s mission.
 They want opportunities that will have an impact on their local communities, as well as globally.
 They want an exceptional national brand identity as it relates to philanthropy while maintaining the independence to choose projects most relevant to their chapters.